🌿Your Nervous System Leads the Way in the Body 🌿Â

 Awareness: You Are Not Your Thoughts or Emotions.
 You Are the One Having Them

-If you live inside a house, are you that house?
+If you're living inside a house, are you that house?

 Of course not.

-They are things you have, not things you are.
+The house is something you have, not something you are.

 Your thoughts, emotions, and stress responses work the same way.

 You have anger.
 You have anxiety.
-You have fear, tension, or overwhelm.
+You have fear, tension, or feelings.

-They are experiences moving through you, not your identity.
+They are experiences moving through you.
+They are not your identity.

 From “I’m angry” → “I have anger right now.”